Text as Neural Operator: Image Manipulation by Text Instruction: Related Work

-\Paragraph{Conditional image manipulation.} The goal is to manipulate image without degrading the quality of the edited images.
-To enable user-guided manipulation, a variety of frameworks~\cite{zhang2016colorful,zhang2017real,huang2017arbitrary,li2018closed,hung2018learning,portenier2018faceshop,chang2018pairedcyclegan,nam2018tagan,li2019manigan} have been proposed to use different control signals.
-For instance, Zhang~\etal~\cite{zhang2017real} uses sparse dots to guide the image colorization process.
-There are additional works on image manipulation by bounding boxes subsequently refined as semantic masks~\cite{hong2018learning} or by code~\cite{mao2019program}.
-Numerous image stylization~\cite{huang2017arbitrary,li2018closed} and blending~\cite{hung2018learning} approaches augment the images by referencing an exemplar image.
-Closest to ours are the TA-GAN~\cite{nam2018tagan} and ManiGAN~\cite{li2019manigan} schemes that take the image caption as input to describe attributes for conditional image manipulation.
-In this work, we propose to manipulate the images according to complex text \emph{instructions}.
-Different from the image caption used by the TA-GAN and ManiGAN methods, the instruction we take as input specifies 1) the region of the image to be edited (\emph{where}) and 2) the type of editing to be conducted (\emph{how}).
+\Paragraph{Conditional image manipulation.} The research in this area aims to manipulate image content in a controlled manner.
+To enable user-guided manipulation, a variety of frameworks~\citep{zhang2016colorful,zhang2017real,huang2017arbitrary,li2018closed,hung2018learning,portenier2018faceshop,chang2018pairedcyclegan,nam2018tagan,li2019manigan,wu2019gp,zheng2019virtually,zhang2018sparsely,cheng2020sequential,laput2013pixeltone,shinagawa2020interactive,liu2020describe,tseng2020modeling} have been proposed to study different control signals.
+For instance, Zhang~\etal~\citep{zhang2017real} and Zou~\etal~\citep{zou2019language} used sparse dots and text respectively to guide the image colorization process.
+There are additional works on image manipulation by bounding boxes subsequently refined as semantic masks~\citep{hong2018learning} or code~\citep{mao2019program}.
+Numerous image stylization~\citep{huang2017arbitrary,li2018closed} and blending~\citep{hung2018learning,wu2019gp} approaches augment the images by referencing an exemplar image.
+Other works include text-guided image inpainting~\citep{zhang2020text,zhang2020text2,lin2020mmfl} which use image caption to inpaint incomplete images.
+Closest to ours is the TA-GAN~\citep{nam2018tagan} scheme that takes the image caption as input to describe attributes for conditional image manipulation, followed by~\citep{li2019manigan} and improved by~\cite{liu2020describe}.
+In this work, we propose to manipulate the images according to the \emph{complex} text instructions.
+Different from the image caption used by the TA-GAN, our instruction is more complex includes 1) three types of operations (``add'', ``remove'', and ``change''); 2) the explicit region information of the modification.